Education Loan for Medical Studies (MBBS, MD & others): Get Upto 75 Lakhs

 - Government medical college: Between Rs.
 30, 000 to 1, 00,000

 - Private medical college: Average 12 Lakhs

 The above fee does not include management and NRI quota which are separately charged by private colleges.
 And hostel and other fees are excluded.
 This is very depressing especially for an intellectual middle class student and their parents to secure an admission into their preferred area of interest.

 So how can deserving students interested in medical studies pursue their dream when they do not have strong financial support?
 The answer is education loan.

 Almost every prominent bank in India offers education loan for medical study.
-Here’s the table showing list of prominent banks offering financing to medical students, maximum loan amount and repayment period.
+Here’s the table showing list of prominent banks offering education loan for MBBS, MD, BAMS, maximum loan amount and repayment period.

 |Name of Financial Institution||Max.
 Loan Amount Offered for study within India/Abroad||Maximum repayment period in years|

 |State Bank of India||Above 7,50,000 (7.5 Lakhs & above)||12|

 |Bank of Baroda (Baroda Gyan)||Rs.
 25, 00,000 (25 Lakhs)||NA|

 |Canara Bank||10, 00,000 (10 Lakhs)||15|